GeorgeSserwadda/AWS_BatteryAnalysis/README.md

 Battery Performance Index (BPI): Average of mmd, std, mad, cv, and iqr.
 BPI > 10 indicates potential issues.

-Environment Effect on Battery (EEB): Average of absolute values of correlations (lb vs. environmental variables).
+Environment Effect on Battery (EEB):
+Average of absolute values of correlations (lb vs. environmental variables)

-EEB < 10% suggests low environmental impact.
+EEB < 10% suggests low environmental impact

 Issue Detection Logic

-If BPI > 10 and ((BPI-EEB)/BPI)*100 > 70%: Marked as "Power Issue (Site Visit Needed)".
+If BPI > 10 and ((BPI-EEB)/BPI)*100 > 70%: Marked as "Power Issue (Site Visit Needed)"

-If BPI > 10 and EEB ≥ 10%: Marked as "Old Batteries (Replacement Needed)".
+If BPI > 10 and EEB ≥ 10%: Marked as "Old Batteries (Replacement Needed)"

 If BPI is None and EEB is None:

-If mode > 50: Marked as "No Issue".
+If mode > 50: Marked as "No Issue"

-If mode ≤ 50: Marked as "Hardware Issue".
+If mode ≤ 50: Marked as "Hardware Issue"

 If 0 < BPI < 10 and EEB > 10%: Marked as "Unstable Old Batteries (Replacement Recommended)".